trackmania-rl/tmrl/README.md

 ([Full paper](https://arxiv.org/abs/2101.05982))

-REDQ is a recent methodology that improves the performance of value-based algorithms such as SAC.
+REDQ is a more recent methodology that improves the performance of value-based algorithms such as SAC.

 The improvement introduced by REDQ consists essentially of training an ensemble of parallel value networks from which a subset is randomly sampled to evaluate target values during training.
 The authors show that this enables low-bias updates and a sample efficiency comparable to model-based algorithms, at a much lower computational cost.